-SE А Торіс Environmental issue SA objectives High reliance upon the private car causing high levels of air pollution and in Hereford in particular 1 Air Need to reduce carbon emissions by encouraging less polluting forms of transport.
-Objective 16 Habitats and species of national, regional and local importance are under pressure from the adaptation and diversification of farming and forestry employment.
-2 Biodiversity Habitats and species of national, regional and local importance are under pressure from development Objectives 13 &15 Minimise loss of biodiversity and expand opportunities for wildlife everywhere.
+SE A Topic Environmental issue SA objectives 4 A : High reliance upon the private car causing high levels of air pollution and in Hereford in particular Objective 40 1 Air Need to reduce carbon emissions by encouraging less polluting forms of transport.
+Objective 16 2 Biodiversity Habitats and species of national, regional and local importance are under pressure from the adaptation and diversification of farming and forestry employment.
+Objectives 13 &15 Minimise loss of biodiversity and expand opportunities for wildlife everywhere.
 3 Climatic factors Reduce greenhouse gas emissions through planning, design and build.
-Objective 16 4 Cultural heritage Belmont Rural has numerous Listed Buildings, all of which require ongoing protection.
+Objective 16 4 Cultural heritage Callow has numerous Scheduled Ancient Monuments and listed buildings, all of which require ongoing protection and many in need of high levels of maintenance.
 Objective 20 5 Flora and fauna Conserve and enhance the character and quality of historic landscapes, including all types of natural flora and fauna.
-Objective 15 6 Material assets How the countryside can continue to be managed in an economically, socially and environmentally beneficial way in the face of continuing pressures on traditional farming.
-Objectives 14 & 18 7 Population Minimise energy waste through good designs, which help to reduce energy consumption and maximise efficiency.
-Need to avoid enforcement investigations/action concerning locally important buildings and those within conservation areas in particular.
-Objective 15 8 Soil Promoting development of previously developed land and buildings as opposed to greenfield sites or agricultural land of the highest quality.
-Objectives 18 & 19 9 Water Issues relating to availability of resources, foul drainage, pollution, and abstraction in a county which supports water dependent biodiversity of international and national importance, given the predicted climate change consequences for water availability and demanding projections for new housing.
+6 Material assets al assets How the countryside can continue to be managed in an economically, socially and environmentally beneficial way in the face of continuing pressures on traditional farming.
+7 Population Minimise energy waste through good designs, which help to reduce energy consumption and maximise efficiency.
+Objective 15 Need to avoid enforcement investigations/action concerning locally important buildings and those within conservation areas in particular.
+8 Soil Promoting development of previously developed land and buildings as opposed to greenfield sites or agricultural land of the highest quality.
+Objectives 18 9 Water Issues relating to availability of resources, foul drainage, pollution, and abstraction in a county which supports water dependent biodiversity of international and national importance, given the predicted climate change consequences for water availability and demanding projections for new housing.
 Objectives 17 & 18